 How to Apply

 Applications are made in person at the City Administration Window.
-There is a $50 charge for the application of all rental property and $20 for all owner-occupied property, which is not refundable.
+Fees are not refundable.
 The occupancy permit will not be issued until the city inspects the dwelling and it is found to be free of any health, safety, and welfare issues.
 Pursuant to Ordinance 729, a conditional certificate of occupancy is not allowed unless it is for exterior seasonal repairs.

 Requirements for Residency in the City of Black Jack

 1. An individual living as a single non-profit housekeeping unit in a dwelling unit; or

 2. Two (2) or more persons related by blood, marriage, adoption or foster care relationship living together as a single non-profit housekeeping unit in a dwelling unit; or